Skip to content

 3. Inappropriate antibiotic prescribing drives future medicalised health behaviour

-5. Inappropriate antibiotic prescribing is associated with number of long-term risks due to microbiome dysbiosis, including increased risk of atopy, inflammatory and auto-immune conditions, obesity and more.
+5. Inappropriate antibiotic prescribing is associated with a number of long-term risks due to microbiome dysbiosis, including increased risk of atopy, inflammatory and auto-immune conditions, obesity and more.

 So why are we prescribing so many antibiotics?
-The cause is multifactorial; in order to reduce inappropriate antibiotic prescribing we need to address each of these.
+The cause is multifactorial; in order to reduce inappropriate antibiotic prescribing, we need to address each of these.

 Perception that parents are seeking antibiotics